 CSR Management System

 At Konica Minolta, the executive officer responsible for CSR, who is appointed by the Board of Directors, carries the duties and authorities concerning the entire Group’s CSR.
 Directly reporting to the officer is the CSR promotion division, which sees to the implementation of CSR management for the entire Group.
 The division reports the progress of CSR activities to the executive officer responsible for CSR, while also reviewing measures and making proposals.
 Regarding matters of great importance, the Executive Officers meet in a timely fashion to deliberate, keeping CSR at the forefront of management decisions.

 In December 2008, Konica Minolta signed the United Nations Global Compact.
 The Global Compact identifies ten universal principles on human rights, labor, the environment, and anti-corruption, and requires companies around the world to support and abide by these principles.

 The signing of this agreement reaffirms Konica Minolta's commitment to pursuing its efforts in corporate social responsibility.
 Guided by these ten principles, as well as its management philosophy and the Charter of Corporate Behavior, Konica Minolta aims to further advance its Group-wide efforts to help achieve the sustainable development of societies, not only by complying with relevant laws and regulations, but also promoting its CSR procurement and global environmental activities.

-Konica Minolta, Inc. is a member of Nippon Keidanren (the Japan Business Federation) and respects its Charter of Corporate Behavior and the Implementation Guidance for Charter of Corporate Behavior (Version 6).
+Konica Minolta, Inc., is a member of Nippon Keidanren (the Japan Business Federation) and respects its Charter of Corporate Behavior and Implementation Guidance for Charter of Corporate Behavior (Version 6).

 Konica Minolta's CSR activities have received high marks from international rating organizations and other entities, as well as numerous awards.